 Dear Your Teen:

-Answer | Sue Scheff
+EXPERT | Sue Scheff

 Just because everyone does it, doesn’t make it right.

 It is true, kids are attached to their cell phones.
 They are literally glued to them.
 But don’t forget, you are the parent and you are in control.
-Having a cell phone is a privilege for any child, teens and tweens included.
+Having a cell phone is a privilege for any child—teens and tweens included.

-Hopefully she will begin to digest this and will realize that friends were silently suffering while others were giggling.
+Hopefully she will begin to digest this and will realize that some friends were silently suffering while others were giggling.
 Sometimes putting yourself in someone else’s shoes is the only way to fully grasp the unattractiveness of the situation.

 I recommend discussing cell phone rules as well as digital citizenship and safety before you give your child a cell phone.
 But it is never to late to have that conversation.
-I encourage cell phone etiquette contracts.
+I also encourage cell phone etiquette contracts.
 This is an opportunity to address potential situations before they happen.

-- Never talk on a cell phone within 20 feet of another person.
+Never talk on a cell phone within 20 feet of another person.

-- Set-up “no-cell-phone” times such as mealtime, bedtime, in the car (time for some face-to-face or as I say, side-by-side chat time).
+Set-up “no-cell-phone” times such as mealtime, bedtime, in the car (time for some face-to-face or as I say, side-by-side chat time).

-- Phones should be turned off in places that may disturb others (classrooms, libraries, etc.).
+Phones should be turned off in places that may disturb others (classrooms, libraries, etc.).

-- Private conversations should not take place in public places.
+Private conversations should not take place in public places.